AnthrBio 469 Web Resources

 For more information, go to the factsheet.

-- A collection of 3 databases: Science Citation Index, Arts & Humanities Index, Social Sciences Index.
+- A multi-disciplinary collection of several databases including: Science Citation Index, Arts & Humanities Index, Social Sciences Index.

-- Multi-disciplinary.
-Covers biology, zoology, psychology as well as other disciplines.
+- Covers biology, zoology, psychology as well as other disciplines.

 - Provides features such as Cited Reference searching.